 Calculate Automobile Carbon Footprint

-Automobile carbon footprint can be calculated by first dividing the total number of miles traveled annually by the MPG (estimated fuel efficiency) of your vehicle.
-This amount is then multiplied by a factor of 19.564.
-To get the answer in metric tones, you need to divide the number by 2025.
-Buying a car that runs on E85 gasoline (fuel that consists of 85% ethanol and only 15% gasoline) can considerably reduce your vehicle's CO2 emissions.
+Calculate the carbon footprint of a car by first dividing the total number of miles traveled annually by the MPG (estimated fuel efficiency) of your vehicle.
+Multiply it by a factor of 19.564.
+To get the answer in metric tons, divide the number by 2025.
+Buying a car that runs on E85 (85% ethanol and only 15% gasoline) can reduce your vehicle's CO2 emissions.

 Ways to Reduce Carbon Footprint

-You need to encourage your children to do activities that help the environment.
-Eco-friendly activities such as planting trees, can make the environment cleaner and a better place to live.
-You can tell your children to grow a vegetable garden which is not quite difficult.
-Field trips and events that educate them about our environment can enable them to know why there is a need to take care of the environment.
+Field trips and events that educate kids about our environment, and can enable them to know why there is a need to take care of the environment.
 Eco-friendly projects such as hiking or making clay pots and baskets can also be organized.